dwatson62/CV/README.md

 ## Daryl Watson

-Ambitious junior web developer of two years experience seeking next step of career and new challenge.
+Ambitious junior web developer of two years experience.
 Currently I am employed as a full stack Ruby on Rails developer for a successful crowdfunding startup.
 Prior to this, I was employed for almost ten years in the hospitality industry before graduating from the Makers Academy coding bootcamp.

 ## Recent Employment